An Alternative Explanation of the Subud Exercise in Psychological Terms

 mediated by language.
 For example, a baby begins to see shapes as having

-them.
-These identities come to be symbolised by gestures, signs, signals, words
+around them.
+These identities come to be symbolised by gestures, signs,

-and various other linguistic elements.
-The baby’s contact with its original
+signals, words and various other linguistic elements.
+The baby’s contact with

-socio-iconic, analogue representation of reality is gradually superseded by
+its original socio-iconic, analogue representation of reality is gradually

-many socio-linguistic levels of interaction and understanding based on communal
+superseded by many socio-linguistic levels of interaction and understanding

 The bigger the child grows, the more it sees and